 There was one very interesting theme that began to emerge from asking employees about emotions evoked when thinking of ClearCompany, and whether or not they feel part of something bigger than themselves.
-The theme was based around the ClearCompany mission.
-It is important for these team members not only to have competitive pay and growth opportunities, but know they are contributing to a change in the world.
+The theme was based on the ClearCompany mission.
+It is important for these team members not only to have competitive pay and growth opportunities but know they are contributing to a change in the world.

 At ClearCompany, our mission is to help our 2,000+ clients achieve their own missions by hiring, retaining, and engaging more top talent.
-However, these team members identified with our mission in different ways: All of them feel we are executing on our mission and want to be a part of it.
-While some A Players are directly driven by our company mission, it was more prevalent with employees in customer facing roles, and for others it was a combination of the mission with other aspects of their work.
+However, these team members identified with our mission in different ways: All of them feel we are executing our mission and want to be a part of it.
+While some A Players are directly driven by our company mission, it was more prevalent with employees in customer-facing roles, and for others, it was a combination of the mission with other aspects of their work.
 Some said that our company mission itself “is not what drives me” or “what gets me out of bed in the morning”.

 Lastly, missions are challenging to achieve, and this theme would allow us to be direct and honest with our audience about challenges and traits for success.

 As a result, we created the following brand line: Find Your Mission.

 Along with your brand line, Employer Value Proposition (EVP) is your pitch of supporting details to persuade your target audience why they should consider your company above all others.
 It should include elements like total rewards, career growth potential, your mission/vision/values, and culture.
 A good EVP will hook the reader with the brand line, even in a crowded and competitive marketplace, and then make an exciting presentation that draws them in and leaves them feeling like “I would thrive here”.
 Remember, EVP is a promise you are making, so it must be truthful, realized by current employees, and available for future employees.